lu-fennell/nix-env-rebuild/README.md

 configuration files and modifies the user profile such that it contains exactly those declared packages.

+Features:
+- Upfront configuration of the user environment through config files
+- Commands in the spirit of `nixos-rebuild`: `dry-run`, `build`, and `switch`
+- The command `dry-run` shows a detailed summary of how the current environment would change
+- Support for overriding nixpkgs with store-paths

 The set of declared packages is determined by a Nix-expression read from the *packages file* (option `--packages`, default `~/.nixpkgs/packages.nix`) and, optionally, by a list of store-paths